Audio Palette: A Diffusion Transformer with Multi-Signal Conditioning for Controllable Foley Synthesis: Introduction

-\section{1.
-Introduction}
+\section{Introduction}

-Generative models have made significant strides in domains such as image, video, and audio synthesis, with diffusion-based architectures emerging as a state-of-the-art solution for high-fidelity generation.
-In audio research, diffusion models have enabled impressive results for text-to-audio (TTA) tasks, producing high-quality audio from natural language descriptions.
-Architectures like Stable Audio Open, built upon the Diffusion Transformer (DiT)[1], exemplify this progress by generating coherent, high-fidelity audio sequences from text prompts[2].
+Generative models have made significant strides in image, video, and audio synthesis, with diffusion-based architectures becoming a state-of-the-art approach for high-fidelity generation [1], [2].
+In audio research and MIR, diffusion models and latent diffusion models have enabled impressive results for text-to-audio (TTA) tasks, producing high-quality audio from natural language descriptions, in both autoregressive and diffusion-based systems [3], [4], [5].
+Architectures such as Stable Audio Open build upon the Diffusion Transformer (DiT) to generate coherent, high-fidelity audio sequences from text prompts by operating in a continuous latent space [6], [7].
+Recent work on latent TTA models, including AudioLDM and CLAP-based latent diffusion pipelines, has shown that contrastive language–audio representations can be leveraged for efficient and scalable text-to-audio generation [3], [8].

-Despite these advances, a critical "control gap" persists.
-While TTA models excel at interpreting semantic content (e.g., "a dog barking"), they largely fail to capture the performative aspects of sound—its dynamic intensity, pitch contour, and textural evolution over time.
-This limitation is a significant bottleneck for professional applications such as film scoring, game audio design, and particularly Foley synthesis, where the timing, nuance, and emotional weight of a sound are paramount.
-Traditional Foley artistry is an inherently gestural and intentional craft, an expressive quality that purely text-driven systems struggle to replicate.
-A Foley artist does not merely create the sound of a footstep; they perform the footstep of a specific character, conveying weight, emotion, and intent through subtle sonic variations.
-This level of performative detail is essential for creating an immersive and believable diegetic world for the audience[3].
+Despite these advances, a critical “control gap” persists.
+While TTA models excel at interpreting semantic content (for example, “a dog barking”), they largely fail to capture the performative aspects of sound: dynamic intensity, pitch contour, and textural evolution over time.
+This limitation is a bottleneck for professional applications such as film scoring, game audio design, and particularly Foley synthesis, where timing, nuance, and emotional weight are paramount [9], [10], [11], [12].
+Traditional Foley artistry is an inherently gestural craft; a Foley artist performs the sound of a character’s footstep, conveying weight, emotion, and intent through subtle sonic variations [9].
+This performative detail is essential for creating an immersive diegetic world, yet purely text-driven systems rarely provide a mechanism to specify such nuances.

-Furthermore, while some proprietary, closed-source models may offer advanced control functionalities, the open-source ecosystem—which is vital for academic and community-driven research—largely lacks frameworks that combine multi-modal conditioning (i.e., text alongside explicit control signals) in a unified and accessible manner.
-This scarcity restricts research into more expressive, interactive, and artist-centric synthesis paradigms.
-The overarching aim is to bridge the artistic expressiveness of traditional Foley craftsmanship with the scalability and flexibility offered by modern machine learning techniques, producing not merely a plausible sound, but one that reflects intentionality and aesthetic depth.
-This is further motivated by the practical limitations of traditional Foley, which is labor-intensive, requires extensive physical props and acoustically treated spaces, and is difficult to scale or integrate into interactive applications like video games.